unforced/new-bump/.cursorguides/tracking.md

 - **Testing React Components**: When testing React components, be aware of the limitations of testing libraries.
 Sometimes it's better to test component behavior (e.g., function calls, state changes) rather than trying to test specific DOM elements that might be difficult to query.

 - **Integration Testing with Supabase**: Implement integration tests that make actual API calls to a test database to catch issues that unit tests with mocks might miss, such as incorrect query syntax or mismatched data structures.
 Use a dedicated test script that creates and cleans up test data to ensure tests are isolated and don't interfere with each other.

+- **Build Process**: Run the build process regularly to catch TypeScript errors that might not be caught during development.
+The build process is more strict than the development server and can identify issues like unused imports, type mismatches, and other errors that might be missed during development.